junghanacs/junghanacs.github.io.tailwind/content/posts/jh-emacs.md

 -   ...

 As I have hinted above, this file is a piece of literate configuration, where the actual code is interweaved with English-language commentary.
 One could argue that the commentary, and not the code, is the primary entity of the file.

+As I have hinted above, this file is a piece of literate configuration, where the actual code is interweaved with English-language commentary.
+One could argue that the commentary, and not the code, is the primary entity of the file.